theyosh/TerrariumPI/docs/_tabs/install.md

 3. Enter the new TerrariumPI V4 directory. `cd /home/pi/TerrariumPI`

-4. Enter the Python3 virtual environment. `souce venv/bin/activate`
+4. Enter the Python3 virtual environment. `source venv/bin/activate`

 5. Enter the `contrib` folder where the file `copy_relay_history.py` is located.